Mr. Gângster

 Luiz, o Visitante is the stage name of Luiz Paulo Pereira da Silva (born July 22, 1995), a Brazilian rapper, singer, songwriter, producer and designer.
-He has recorded one album, became known for his songs "Recomeço" and "Rolé a Noite".
+He has recorded one album, and became known for his songs "Recomeço" and "Rolé a Noite".

 History

-Born and raised in Pernambuco, in Recife, began making his first compositions at age 13, but has started his career as a singer in 2009. it became producer for self-produce it, and the time has come professionalizing his musical work.
-In 2012, Luiz, o Visitante releases his first single, titled "Recomeço", which would mean a new phase of his career with the hit, he was recognized by Brazil, considered one of the leading names in the Rap Pernambuco. in the same year, released their second single with the title of "Rolé a Noite" with special guest singer miner, "Máximos".
-In 2013 released his debut album, also titled "Recomeço", his first single led to the album title.
+Born and raised in Pernambuco, in Recife, he began making his first compositions at age 13, but started his career as a singer in 2009. it became producer for self-produce it, and the time has come professionalizing his musical work.
+In 2012, Luiz, o Visitante released his first single, titled "Recomeço", which would mean a new phase of his career with the hit.
+He was recognized in Brazil, and was considered one of the leading names in the Rap Pernambuco.
+In the same year, he released his second single titled "Rolé a Noite" with special guest singer miner, "Máximos".
+In 2013, he released his debut album, also titled "Recomeço", his first single led to the album title.